 The Ohio Department of Education and Workforce provides details for a Career Pathway.
-Click here for more information.
 Overall, the goals of the Career Pathway are:

-- 1. To assist each student in determining high school courses based on interest and ability.

-- 2. To provide a variety of course offerings that will prepare students for education/training beyond high school to meet individual career goals.
+To assist each student in determining high school courses based on interest and ability.
+To provide a variety of course offerings that will prepare students for education/training beyond high school to meet individual career goals.

-- 3. To produce students who excel in the following seven areas established as part of the district's vision for student learning:
+To produce students who excel in the following seven areas established as part of the district's vision for student learning:

-- Critical Thinking and Problem-Solving
+Critical Thinking and Problem-Solving

-- Collaboration and Leadership
+Collaboration and Leadership

-- Agility and Adaptability
+Agility and Adaptability

-- Initiative and Entrepreneurialism
+Initiative and Entrepreneurialism

-- Reading, Oral and Written Communication
+Reading, Oral and Written Communication

-- Accessing and Analyzing Information

-- Curiosity and Imagination
+- Accessing and Analyzing Information - Curiosity and Imagination